Sushi0443/FW-Challenge/app/README.md

-FW Challenge Application (Minimal)
+FW Challenge Application

-This is a minimal Zephyr application that:
+This is a Zephyr application that:
 - Samples battery voltage via ADC at a configurable interval (CONFIG_APP_SAMPLE_INTERVAL_MS) which is configurable either by DT or Kconfig.
 As soon as a sample is taken, Power manager puts the adc module to sleep.
 Unfortunately, I do not have hardware that supports PM and was not able to fully test its functionality.
 I have place code snippets for it under config gaurds either way.
 When this firmware gets flashed on a capable hardware, it should run smoothly.
 - Advertises a custom BLE service with two characteristics (Voltage and Sample Interval).
 Includes CCC and CPF.
 - Sends push notifications of Voltage to a client when it subscribes.